 Great Falls Park, Great Falls

-Located on the banks of the Potomac River, Great Falls Park is one of the most popular natural destinations in the area, frequented by locals and tourists from around the world.
+Located on the banks of the Potomac River, Great Falls Park is one of the most popular natural destinations near Washington DC, frequented by locals and tourists from around the world.
 As the river drops and narrows, it passes over jagged rocks creating a dramatic series of waterfalls and rapids easily viewed from three overlooks.
-Great hiking and picnicking plus an excellent visitor center make Great Falls Park a wonderful family destination. $20 per vehicle or use your National Park Pass, waived on national fee-free days.
-Best for multi-generational family gatherings and hikers of all ages.

 Huntley Meadows Park, Alexandria